Suggested ways to build your strategic engagement skills.

 This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
 You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

 All GCS courses and PRCA webinars are available for free to GCS members.
+Book a course.

 Business strategy expert Martin Reeves advocates transitioning from relying on a single “classical” approach to strategy and moving towards a more tailored approach to strategy and execution selecting from 5 distinct patterns of success.